They can be called the main arteries of the head and neck. There are 2 common carotid arteries: left and right.

 It starts as the upper border of the lamina of thyroid cartilage in the level of the disk between C3 and C4 vertebrae and runs upwards to get to the base of the skull, where it enters the carotid canal in the petrous temporal bone.
 It comes in the cranial cavity by going through the upper part of the foramen lacerum.
 In the cranial cavity, it enters the cavernous sinus and pursues a tortuous course before it finishes below the anterior perforated substance of the brain by splitting into the anterior and middle cerebral arteries.

-For the interest of convenience, the course of the internal carotid artery is splitted into the following 4 parts:
+For the interest of convenience, the course of the internal carotid artery is split into the following 4 parts:

 It ascends vertically upwards from its ori-gin to the base of the skull to reach the lower end of carotid canal and is located on the front of transverse process of upper cervical vertebrae.
 In the neck, the internal carotid artery is enclosed in the carotid sheath together with the internal jugular vein and vagus nerve.